STUDY

 • Passive voice: An apple is eaten by him.

-Direct and indirect speech is another important area of English grammar regarding the structure of a sentence.
+Direct and indirect speech is also important part of English grammar regarding the structure of a sentence.
 These are two ways for conveying spoken-words (or message) of one person to another person.
-For instance, you see your friend (named John) at your college who says to you ‘I want to meet your brother’.
-When you come home, you can say to your brother about your friend’s wish to meet him in the following two ways.
+For instance, you meet your teacher (named John) at your college and he says to you ‘I want to meet your parents’.
+When you come home, you can this to your parents in the following two ways.

-• Direct speech: John said, I want to meet your brother.
+• Direct speech: John said, I want to meet your parents.

-• Indirect speech: John said that he wanted to meet my brother.
+• Indirect speech: John said that he wanted to meet my parent.

 It can be seen in the above example that in direct speech, the actual-spoken words (with no change in them) of a person are conveyed to another person.
 However, in the indirect speech, the words are slightly changed such as verbs and prepositions are changed.
 Since the actual spoken-words of a person are quoted in the direct speech, these words are enclosed in inverted commas or quotation marks.